-Miller reminds us in A Visual Walk Through Genesis, page 39, that the Genesis writer never said the snake that tempted Eve was the devil.
-That piece of insight doesn’t show up until about half a century after Jesus, in the last book in the Bible: “That old serpent…is the devil, Satan” (Revelation 20:2 NLT).
+The Genesis writer never said the snake that tempted Eve was the devil.
+That piece of insight doesn’t show up until about half a century after Jesus, in the last book in the Bible: “That old serpent…is the devil, Satan” (Revelation 20:2 New Living Translation).
 How does that affect the way you read the Genesis story?

 Most Christians say they read these stories in Genesis as an accurate report of history.
 How do you think they defend that position to others who would argue that these stories are more poetry and parable-like than history or science?

-Miller compares the cherubim (kerubim in Hebrew) who guarded the entrance into the Garden of Eden with the mythical winged creature called kirubu (A Visual Walk Through Genesis, pages 41-42).
+Some say the cherubim (kerubim in Hebrew) who guarded the entrance into the Garden of Eden resemble the mythical winged creature called kirubu.
 Assyrians made statues of them to guard the entrance into cities and palaces in what is now Iraq.
-Miller says that some language specialists say the Hebrew word is a cousin to the ancient Assyrian word.
+Some language specialists say the Hebrew word is a cousin to the ancient Assyrian word.
 Do you see any problem in connecting the words?
 Do you think that link would trouble many Christians?

 Finish this sentence with your favorite option below, or with a creation of your own.
 When it comes to Original Sin,